Possession Of Handgun By Juvenile

 - The juvenile is attending a hunter safety or firearm safety course

 - The juvenile is on his or her parents’ property and the parents know about the handgun

 - The juvenile is defending himself or herself against an unlawful intruder using a handgun

 When traveling between locations such as the home and firearm safety course, the juvenile’s handgun must be unloaded, with ammunition not easily accessible.
 Meaning if the handgun is a revolver, it must be completely unloaded.

 Similar to a minor in possession of alcohol, possession of a handgun by a juvenile is a “status” offense, a crime that only exists as a minor, and would not constitute a crime if conducted by an adult.
 Colorado juvenile handgun possession of this nature is affected by many additional factors.
 If you are accused of juvenile possession of a handgun, you should be prepared with a lawyer accomplished in firearm law.

 We have seen a lot of changes happen with Colorado law over the years.
 Practicing in Adams, Arapahoe, Denver, Douglas, Jefferson and other Colorado counties for more than 18 years, we are experienced Colorado attorneys prepared to fight for your innocence.
-If you or a loved one has been contacted by the police regarding juvenile possession of a handgun, be smart, exercise the right to remain silent and contact O'Malley and Sawyer, LLC, at 303-731-0719.
+If you or a loved one has been contacted by the police regarding juvenile possession of a handgun, be smart, exercise the right to remain silent and contact Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.